Taking your Premature Baby Home

 Breastfeeding your Premmie

 Having an in-built resource of highly nutritious and recommended food for your baby is one of biology’s many perks.
-Having that perk become a successful one is an entire different factor within the realm of motherhood, especially when your baby is born prematurely.
-But don’t worry because BabyLove together with the Miracle Babies Foundation are honoured to guide you through this special occasion in your premature baby’s life.
+Having that perk become a successful one is an entirely different factor within the realm of motherhood, especially when your baby is born prematurely.
+But don’t worry because BabyLove together with the Miracle Babies Foundation is honoured to guide you through this special occasion in your premature baby’s life.

 And there is nothing quite as special as bonding with your baby while you’re feeding them, whether it’s through breastfeeding, tube-feeding or bottle-feeding, your milk is vitally important to your premature baby.
 Speak to your nurse as early as possible about assistance with expressing your breastmilk so your baby can receive your breastmilk even if it is too early to breastfeed.